rafalyesware/miniature-palm-tree/README.md

 whereas in this case, where the file name does not match ".default.html", the full base filename is used before the digest is appended.

+The resulting compiled assets can be seen in the `public/` directory in the repo.